emgag/docker-varnish/README.md

 **Retired tags:**

+- *latest*: Removed because it's just too confusing with breaking changes.
+Latest version formerly tagged as latest was *6.0.2*.
-- *6*, *6.0*: Points to 6.0.2 but will no longer be updated to not break backwards compatibility, since libvmod-geoip is removed.
+- *6*, *6.0*: Points to 6.0.2 but will no longer be updated to not break backwards compatibility, since libvmod-geoip is removed in newer versions.
-- *4*, *4.1*: Points to 4.1.10 but will no longer be updated to not break backwards compatibility, since libvmod-geoip is removed.
+- *4*, *4.1*: Points to 4.1.10 but will no longer be updated to not break backwards compatibility, since libvmod-geoip is removed in newer versions.

 **No longer supported by varnish:**